Lazarus Name Meaning: Origins and Significance

 In the Gospel of John, Lazarus’ story is told in detail.
 When Lazarus fell ill, his sisters sent word to Jesus, who was in a different town at the time.
 By the time Jesus arrived in Bethany, Lazarus had already been dead for four days.
 Jesus went to the tomb and commanded Lazarus to come out, and Lazarus was brought back to life.

-See also Beth Name Meaning: Discover the Significance Behind the Name
+See also Ciaran Name Meaning: Discover the Origins and Significance of the Name

 The story of Lazarus is significant because it shows Jesus’ power over death and his compassion for his friends.
 It also foreshadows Jesus’ own resurrection, which would take place just a few days later.